How to Apply for a Dental Practice Loan

 If this is your first solo venture, then your personal finances will play a significant role in your application.
 In contrast, established practices will have business accounts and possibly even an existing business plan that demonstrates the business's current situation and goals.

 If you’re able to show astute financial planning with a clear means of keeping your finances in order, you’ll be in a much stronger position to convince lenders that you will repay the agreement on time.

 Don't worry if you are hoping to refinance as a means of debt consolidation; it's best to provide as much information as possible about your current business debt situation, so we can work with lenders to find the right refinancing packages for you.

 Review your credit profile

-Your credit report is an important aspect of the application process, especially when looking for start-up finance for your dental practice, with lenders usually requesting permission to review it.
-The reason for this is that allows lenders to gain an in-depth understanding of your financial situation, financial management and the risk of you defaulting.
+Your credit report is an important aspect of the application process, especially when starting a dental practice.
+This allows lenders to gain an in-depth understanding of your financial situation, financial management and the risk of you defaulting.

-So when carrying out their checks, lenders will incorporate into their search whether you have any recent or past CCJs, Accelerated Payment Notices (APNs), arrears, unresolved debt (e.g. credit card debts) and your history of repaying debt on time.
-If there are any issues, they may affect your credit score which, in turn, affects the interest rate that you’re offered.
-So the weaker your score, the more interest you’ll need to pay throughout the agreement, and vice versa.
+So, when carrying out checks, lenders will incorporate into their search whether you have any recent or past CCJs, Accelerated Payment Notices (APNs), arrears, unresolved debt (e.g. credit card debts) and your history of repaying debt on time.
+If there are any issues, they may affect your credit score, which, in turn, affects the interest rate that you’re offered.
+So the weaker your credit history, the more interest you’ll need to pay throughout the agreement, and vice versa.

 Assess your partner’s financial background